 Go beyond mere job description to highlight achievement.
 If your title is “consultant.”
 Saying that you “consulted on projects” is redundant and uninformative at best.
 Writing that you “Led a 6-member team working on a biotech outsourcing project to Singapore with a budget of $X; it came in on time and under budget.” conveys infinitely more.
 Quantify impact as much as possible.
 You want the reader to come away with a picture of an above average performer on a steep trajectory.

-1: The mission of the MIT Sloan School of Management is to develop principled, innovative leaders who improve the world and generate ideas that advance management practice.
-Please discuss how you will contribute toward advancing the mission based on examples of past work and activities.
-(500 words or fewer, limited to one page)
+1: The mission of the MIT Sloan School of Management is to develop principled, innovative leaders who improve the world and to generate ideas that advance management practice.
+Discuss how you will contribute toward advancing the mission based on examples of past work and activities.
+(500 words or fewer)

 First identify examples that illustrate you either “developing others into principled, innovative leaders who improve the world and generate ideas that advance management practice” or practicing your own form of principled leadership.
 You can choose professional and non-professional examples.
 Once you’ve jotted down several example , choose between 1-3 that you want to focus on.
 What should you focus on?
 The examples that show you transforming an innovative idea into a reality.
 Remember MIT Sloan’s “commitment to balancing innovative ideas and theories with hands-on, real-world application.”

 Show how your leadership and impact in this experience has improved the world in some small way; you don’t need to have cured cancer or ended starvation in Africa.
-How will you build on that experience at MIT Sloan and beyond.
+Then tie those examples to future plans.
+How will you build on that experience at MIT Sloan and beyond?
 How will you fulfill MIT Sloan’s mission on the job and off?

-The admissions committee invites you to share anything else you would like us to know about you, in any format.
-(7,000 characters)
+The Admissions Committee invites you to share anything else you would like us to know about you, in any format.
+If you choose to use a multimedia format, please host the information on a website and provide us the URL.

 I discussed this question with someone in MIT Sloan’s admissions office.
 First of all realize that you can choose an essay or multi-media presentation.
 The media option is there so you can express yourself in the way you find easiest and most revealing.
 MIT does not want a recycled essay from another school.
 The person I spoke to was explicit about that.
 If you choose the multi-media format, realize it should be something viewable in about a minute — no 20-minute videos or 100-slide expositions or lengthy orations.
 Keep it short.
 It’s also fine to link to something you have created for a club, event, or cause that’s important to you.